thezbm/CS131-hw3/README.md

 See the general toolchain and project instructions on the course web site.
 The course web pages have a link to the html version of the homework instructions.

-NOTE: you may need to give execute permission to `bin/timeout3` after cloning the repo.

 Using ``oatc``
 --------------
 oatc acts like the clang compiler.
 Given several .ll, .c, and .o